oracleimc/workshops/appdev/cloudnative/k8s/OKE/prerequisites.md

 2. Install required programs
     1. A code editor / IDE.
 (Such as Sublime, Notepad++ or VS Code).
 We recommend using [VS Code](https://code.visualstudio.com/download)
     2. Git Client, download if from [git-SCM](https://git-scm.com/download/)
     3. [Oracle Cloud CLI](https://docs.cloud.oracle.com/en-us/iaas/Content/API/SDKDocs/cliinstall.htm) (oci).
 For Windows, please note that, you need PowerShell (as admin) in order to install (for the rest, we will be using bash terminal).
-Just install the CLI, do not configure it yet.
+Just install the CLI, **DO NOT** configure it yet.
     4. Several programs can be installed easly via third party package manager.
 On Linux/Mac you can use brew, on Windows you can use Chocolatery
         * [Chocolatery](https://chocolatey.org/) (Windows)
             * Kubernetes cli (kubectl).
 If you have Docker (desktop) installed this is bundled, no need to install.